Terms and Conditions for Students applying to the University of Suffolk from a Sixth Form or College with a live Progression Agreement.

 - Lower offers under the terms of the Progression Agreement will only be made based on Level 3 qualifications that are allocated UCAS tariff points.
 Other Level 3 qualifications will be considered as normal by the University’s Admissions team.
 The University reserves the right to make the final judgement on the admission of any student.

-- Guaranteed offers of admission are not possible for the Professional Health degrees offered at the University of Suffolk, including Adult Nursing, Children’s Nursing, Dental Therapy and Dental Hygiene, Diagnostic Radiography, Mental Health Nursing, Midwifery, Paramedic Science, Physiotherapy, Therapeutic Radiography.
+- Guaranteed offers of admission are not possible for the following courses offered at the University of Suffolk, including Adult Nursing, Children’s Nursing, Childhood: Primary Education with QTS, Dental Therapy and Dental Hygiene, Diagnostic Radiography, Mental Health Nursing, Midwifery, Paramedic Science, Physiotherapy, Social Work, Therapeutic Radiography.
 Guaranteed offers of admission are also not possible for Higher and Degree Apprenticeships, or Work-Based Learning, or for courses that require a portfolio or audition as part of the Admissions process.

 - Students applying for Higher or Degree Apprenticeships or Work-Based Learning will not be eligible for the Ipswich Award.